 While it’s improbable you can get mercury poisoning from fillings—as the level of mercury exposure from dental fillings isn't a threat to your health—there are other circumstances where individuals may experience mercury poisoning.
 MedlinePlus reports that breathing in a large amount of elemental mercury can, in some cases, lead to a hospital stay.

 Symptoms you could experience from excessive mercury exposure include:

 - Difficulty breathing

 - Bloody diarrhea

-To diagnose mercury poisoning, a medical professional may take blood or urine tests, as well as respiratory and blood pressure measurements.
+A medical professional may take blood or urine tests and respiratory and blood pressure measurements to diagnose mercury poisoning.
 There are various methods a doctor can use to help a patient detox after mercury poisoning, and your treatment will differ depending on the type of exposure.
-Some treatment methods include consuming charcoal, receiving intravenous fluids or having the mercury suctioned out of the lungs.
+Some treatment methods include consuming charcoal, receiving intravenous fluids, or having the mercury suctioned out of the lungs.

 If you suspect that you may have mercury poisoning, go to your local emergency room.
 However, if you don't have mercury poisoning symptoms and are simply worried about a dental amalgam filling, rest assured that it is not a mercury poisoning source and does not require a mercury detox.
 If your filling is broken or defective, your dentist can also help you find a solution.